michaelkovza/Resume/README.md

 ### [Cinematograph](https://cinematograph.media/) (2018)
 A News portal on movies written with JavaScript, HTML5, CSS3, Firebase.

+### Ok.ru Moderator (2018)
+Games for content moderation.
+An artificial intellect was trained on the user's decisions.
+Create using:
+* React
+* Redux
+* React-router
+* Redux-thunk

 ### Directual-web (2018)
 SPA for the company's board of directors including receiving pdf-documents and drawing them on canvas.
 Сreated using: